RomainLanglois/SLAE_x86/SLAE/assignment3/README.md

 # SLAE course
-The course can be found here:
+This course can be found here:
 [Link to course](https://www.pentesteracademy.com/course?id=3)

 ## Assignment#3: What to do ?